How do we know the GOP wants to rig elections? Because they lie

 To stop the Democrats from winning.

-To do that, the president and his allies need to put in place a system with rules that suppress voters who favor Democrats.
-To do that, they need to take away voting authority from localities and states.
+To do that, the president and his allies need a system with rules in place that suppress the power of voters who favor the Democrats.
+To do that, they need to take away authority from localities and states.
 That’s the point of the SAVE America Act.
-(It is also the point of a lawsuit against Connecticut and other blue states to force them to turn over voter rolls.)
+(It is also the point of a lawsuit against Connecticut and other blue states to force them to turn over their voter rolls.)
 If successful, the effort would give the GOP a means of voiding Democratic victories.

 That’s what they want, but they can’t say that.
 So they lie.

 They ask “questions” about “election integrity,” as if manifesting the will of the American people were their highest value.
-They talk about “election security” as if threats by Russian or Chinese aggressors were of actual concern.
-They do this not to raise awareness of problems, or to search for good-faith solutions, but to sabotage trust in free and fair elections.
+They talk about “election security” as if threats by Russian or Chinese aggressors were of actual concern to them.
+They do this not to raise awareness of problems, or to search for good-faith solutions, but to sabotage trust in free elections.

 And they smear.

-Before he ran for the Senate in 2010, Blumenthal was Connecticut’s attorney general for 20 years.
+Before he ran for the Senate in 2010, he was Connecticut’s attorney general for 20 years.
 He was popular.
-Everyone knew running for the Senate was a foregone conclusion.
+Everyone knew running for the Senate was for him a foregone conclusion.

-Donald Trump often comes back to this moment when Blumenthal is in the headlines criticizing him.
+Donald Trump often comes back to this moment whenever Blumenthal makes headlines by criticizing him.
 This time, however, the president didn’t just smear Blumenthal.
 He smeared the whole state.
 After all, only an “extremely corrupt voting place” like Connecticut would keep electing a senator who “admitted he cheated on the war. … He was never there."

-Otherwise, his every word was a lie designed to project onto enemies his own criminal intent in the belief they will protect themselves rather than go on the offensive against him.
+Otherwise, he lied, projecting onto his enemies his own criminal intent in the belief that his enemies will protect themselves rather than go on the offensive against him.

 Liars expect us to defend the truth.